marsdrums/test-tutorial/visual-quality/index.md

 Reducing the number of copies is an option, but it often results in visible artifacts.
 The blur may appear discontinuous, and individual geometry copies may become discernible, forming regular, unwanted patterns.
 If you need to reduce the number of copies, consider these strategies:

-- Add Randomness: Instead of regular sampling, use quasi-random sequences, such as Halton sequences or blue noise, for temporal interpolation.
+- Add Randomness: Instead of regular sampling (linear interpolation), use quasi-random sequences, such as Halton sequences or blue noise, for temporal interpolation.
 This introduces randomness that helps mask the low number of copies.
 Our brains are excellent at detecting patterns, so replacing regularity with randomness can effectively smooth the motion blur (a Monte Carlo-inspired approach).
-Adaptive Copy Count: Adjust the number of copies based on the displacement between frames.
+- Adaptive Copy Count: Adjust the number of copies based on the displacement between frames.
 For example:
 If a geometry remains stationary between frames, a single copy suffices since no motion blur is needed.
-- For geometries with significant displacement between frames, increase the number of copies to adequately cover the motion path.
+For geometries with significant displacement between frames, increase the number of copies to adequately cover the motion path.
 This approach requires computing the displacement for each point (e.g., from position $P_{f-1}$ to $P_{f}$) and setting the copy count accordingly.
 Additionally, adjust the object's color to maintain energy conservation, ensuring the blur effect remains visually consistent.

 #### Transparency Requirement: